Cryogenic nano-imaging of second-order moir\'e superlattices: Methods

 \subsection{Analysis of transport data}

-From a Hall measurement in a magnetic field of 1~T we determine the carrier density $n$ (in $cm^{-2}$) as a function of the applied gate voltage $V_{\rm G}$.
-A linear fit near the charge-neutrality points ($|V_{\rm G}|< 1$~V) yields $n(V_{\rm G}) = 1.24 \cdot V_{\rm G} + 0.27$ in units of $10^{12}$~$cm^{-2}$.
+From a Hall measurement in a magnetic field of 1~T we determine the carrier density $n$ (in cm$^{-2}$) as a function of the applied gate voltage $V_{\rm G}$.
+A linear fit near the charge-neutrality points ($|V_{\rm G}|< 1$~V) yields $n(V_{\rm G}) = 1.24 \cdot V_{\rm G} + 0.27$ in units of $10^{12}$~cm$^{-2}$.
 For the subsequent analysis we allow for a small shift in the charge neutrality voltage (for instance induced by photodoping \cite{Ju2014}) by replacing $V_{\rm G}$ with $V_{\rm G} - V_{\rm shift}$.
 From the peak value of the resistance peak at charge neutrality in Fig.~\ref{fig:transport}a we find $V_{\rm shift} = -45$~mV.
 We define the full-filling carrier density $n_{\rm s}$ as half the distance from the two resistance peaks marked by the black arrows in Fig.~\ref{fig:transport}a.
 In this, we notice that these two peaks are slightly off-centered with respect to the charge neutrality by 60~mV.
 The resistance peak of the hBN-Gr superlattice is less developed for negative carrier densities.
-Therefore we extract the $n_{\rm s}$ corresponding to the hBN-Gr lattice from the relative scaling of the Gr-Gr and hBN-Gr superlattice peaks at positive carrier densities (marked in black and red, respectively).
+Therefore we extract the $n_{\rm s}$ corresponding to the hBN-Gr lattice from the relative scaling of the Gr-Gr and hBN-Gr superlattice peaks at positive carrier densities (marked in black and red, respectively). \NT{We obtain the band filling factor as $\nu = 4n/n_s$ (accounting for spin/valley degeneracy).
+The thermal activation of a band gap allows us to determine the gap size $\Delta$ by fitting our data to $\sigma_{\rm xx} \propto e^{\Delta/2k_{\rm B}T}$.}